Tensor product of cyclic A$_\infty$-algebras and their Kontsevich classes: Twisted cases

 The definition of $c_{A,\Gamma}$ is independent of all choices made.
 Indeed, independence on the ordering of the vertices can be proved as in the untwisted case and cyclicity of $\rho$ implies the independence on choices of starting edges $v_{i,0}$ (see Lemma \ref{ind.class}).
-Finally we note that when flipping two cycles $s_i$ and $s_{i+1}$, the sign $B_\Gamma$ changes by $(-1)$, which cancels the sign from interchanging two consecutive $\langle-,-\rangle^{-1}$ due to oddness of the inner product.
+Independence on orientation of each edge $(h_i^+,h_i^-)$ is due to the fact that the pairing is symmetric.
+Finally if we change $\xi$ to $-\xi$, the morphism $\psi_\Gamma$ changes by $-1$, which cancels the sign change in $\eta$ caused by interchanging two consecutive $\langle-,-\rangle$ due to the oddness of the inner product.

-To take limit over $(\Gamma'\rightarrow \Gamma)$, we need to show that $c_{A,\Gamma}$'s are compatible with inclusions.
-For this, it is enough to note that Lemma~\ref{inclusion-lem} (with $A_\Gamma$ replaced by $B_\Gamma$) remains valid.
-This is because when expanding a graph $\Gamma$ to $\Gamma'$, the set of cycles in the two graphs are canonically identified.
-Therefore Proposition \ref{compatible-prop} also holds in $\mG_*(\det)$.
-This produces a chain map the Kontsevich class of $A$.